-In light of the above, the Central Bank of Nigeria developed this framework to guide the management of risks associated with the payments system in Nigeria.
+In light of the above, the CBN approved the Nigerian Payments System Risk and Information Security Management Framework (this Framework) to guide the management of risks associated with the payments system in Nigeria.

 2. OBJECTIVES OF THE FRAMEWORK

 The objectives of this framework include to: